webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

    "exp" claim MUST NOT be more than 24 hours from the time of the request.

-This JWT is included in an Authorization header field, using an auth-scheme of "WebPush".
+This JWT is included in an Authorization header field, using an auth-scheme of "vapid".
 A push service MAY reject a request with a 403 (Forbidden) status code {{!RFC7235}} if the JWT signature or its claims are invalid.

 The JWT MUST use a JSON Web Signature (JWS) {{!RFC7515}}.
 The signature MUST